Bludidi/BlogApp/README.md

 # 📖 BlogApp <a name="about-project"></a>

-**BlogApp** This is a blog website that allows users to create posts, comments and likes.
+**BlogApp** This is a blog website that allows users to create blog posts and they can also comment and likes to the blog posts as well.

 ## 🛠 Built With <a name="built-with"></a>